ironhacks/ironhacks-app/README.md

 ## The Editor
 *On: ./src/js/component/projectEditor/projectEditor.js*

-The project editor is composed by 3 different components: The control section (where the user select files, save the project, push to evaulation, among other stuff), the text editor and the preview.
+The project editor is composed of 3 different components: The control section (where the user selects files, save the project, push to evaulation, among other stuff), the text editor and the preview.

-Before go into those sections, let's check the initialization of the component:
+Before we go into those sections, let's check the initialization of the component:

 ```javascript
 constructor(props){